afunnydev/tinysociety/content/_index.md

   col1:
     title: About Tiny House Society
     description1: >-
       **Living small is a new trend, and we think it is one that needs to last.
-It is hard not to realize what kind of impact human beings had on our planet and its ecosystems in the last decades.
+It is hard not to realize what kind of impact human beings have had on our planet and its ecosystems in the last decades.
 Our influence is growing more every year and it’s not on the positive side of the spectrum.
 We think that living tiny is not just a trend; it is a mindset.**
     description2: >-
       Building a house is the single biggest investment of a lifetime for most of us.
-It is a big project that can last months, even years in some case.
+It is a big project that can last months, even years in some cases.
 But ultimately it is the place that will become our everyday peaceful nest.
 We are dedicated to offer the best advices to fit your lifestyle and help you optimize your house.
   col2:
     title: Authors
   col3:
     title: Write for us
     description1: >-
       **Yes, you can!
 We’re always looking for some passionate people that want to share their stories and experiences.
-If you’ve got an idea that can bring more to the Tiny House community, we want to hear about it!
-But that idea doesn’t need to redefine the whole Tiny House world!
-Just some fresh new tips and tricks or fresh story about your personal experience.**
+If you’ve got an idea that can bring more to the Tiny House community, we want to hear about it!**
     description2: >-
       You don’t have experience writing articles?
 We’ll help you get on board with our content experts!
 Innovative and bold Tiny House ideas should be highlighted and you should get the credit for it.
     btn: